How to Create an Investment Policy Statement

 Because your portfolio's actual asset allocation is going to bump around a bit based on market performance (and, perhaps, active asset allocation decisions from you or your fund manager), it's sensible to express your target allocations to each asset class as a range rather than a specific target.
 If your range for equities is 65% to 75%, for example, that means you'll rebalance when your equities weighting goes below 65% or above 75%.
 For the major asset classes, a range of no fewer than 5 and no more than 10 percentage points is sensible.

-Setting your allocations to U.S. stocks, foreign stocks, bond, and cash is the main job here.
-But for investors who would like to embed "tilts" into their portfolios--toward small-cap or emerging-markets equities, perhaps--we've also included lines for you to specify how much you'll dedicate to each of these sub-asset classes.
+Setting your allocations to U.S. stocks, foreign stocks, bonds, and cash is the main job here.
+But for investors who would like to embed "tilts" into their portfolios--toward small-cap or emerging-markets equities, perhaps--we've also included lines for you to specify how much you'll dedicate to each of these subasset classes.

 Use this area to specify the characteristics that you'll look for in each investment type (and that you'll hold them to, on an ongoing basis).
-For example, you might specify that each of your equity holdings rate at least 3 stars, or that your mutual funds must all be rated Bronze or better.
-(Morningstar's analyst-driven ratings, whether star and moat ratings for equities or analyst ratings for mutual funds, are good variables to include among your monitoring criteria because they take into account multiple factors.)
+For example, you might specify that your equity holdings have Morningstar Ratings of at least 3 stars, or that your mutual funds must have Morningstar Analyst Ratings of Bronze or better.
+(Morningstar's analyst-driven ratings, whether star ratings and Economic Moat Ratings for equities or Analyst Ratings for mutual funds, are good variables to include among your monitoring criteria because they take multiple factors into account.)